Sen1553/Awesome-Continual-RL/README.md

 - Khetarpal K, Riemer M, Rish I, et al. **Towards continual reinforcement learning: A review and perspectives**[J].
 Journal of Artificial Intelligence Research, 2022, 75: 1401-1476.[[Paper]](https://www.jair.org/index.php/jair/article/view/13673)

+    `TL;DR: This paper proposes FAME, a dual-learner framework where a fast learner adapts to new tasks and a meta learner incrementally consolidates past knowledge.
+Using principled measures of MDP difference and forgetting, FAME enables adaptive knowledge transfer and stable integration, improving forward transfer and reducing catastrophic forgetting in CRL.`

 ## 📖 Research Papers

 ### arXiv